eljeko/confluent-platform-e2e-opentelemetry-with-outbox-debezium-connector-mongodb/README.md

-**NOTE:** The Mongo Source conector used in this example will use opentelemtry for E2E tracing, specifically this version of MongoEventRouter can't customize the manes of the fields for open telemetry, in a next releases of Debezium this will be fixed by a patch.
+**NOTE:** The Mongo Source conector used in this example will use opentelemtry for E2E tracing, specifically this version of MongoEventRouter can't customize the [names of the fields for open telemetry](https://debezium.io/documentation/reference/stable/integrations/tracing.html#_configuration_options), in a next releases of Debezium this will be fixed by a patch.

 ---

 # Configuration notes

-Environments variables:
+Environments variables for complete tracing (including connect):

  ```
       OTEL_SERVICE_NAME: kafka-cp-connect